pesnik/yet-another-python-course/README.md

 ## Welcome to the Course!

 Welcome to **Yet Another Python Course**, a hands-on learning journey designed for non-developer professionals to master Python programming.
-This repository, in the `roadmap-sh` branch, follows the [Python Developer Roadmap](https://roadmap.sh/python) to guide you from beginner to advanced skills.
+This repository, follows the [Python Developer Roadmap](https://roadmap.sh/python) to guide you from beginner to advanced skills.
 Whether you’re automating tasks, analyzing data, or exploring web development, this course offers practical, interactive lessons using [Marimo notebooks](https://docs.marimo.io/).

-This course is part of the `pesnik/yet-another-python-course` repository, reflecting my commitment to structured learning and mastery, inspired by my other projects like `elk-playground` and `django-repertoire`.
-Let’s dive into Python and build skills that matter!

 ## Course Overview